 Purpose of study

-I am hoping that my research on secondary school teachers currently in practice who havWeb 2.0This would serve to satisfy both my professional and personal curiosity.
+I am eager to hear (or read) what secondary school teachers currently in practice have to say about their use of Web 2.0.
+This would serve to satisfy both my professional and personal curiosity.
 I have found little research on teachers in a local setting related to Web 2.0 use.
 Unfortunately, teachers from different schools rarely have the opportunity to share their views publicly.
 I am only able to listen to their concerns when I visit classrooms or invite comments during a professional development programme.
 I believe this research can be beneficial to teachers and officers alike and I find support from Ziang (2009) who proposes that ‘continual research into supporting and enabling teacher communities (online and off-line) allow sharing of best practices’.

-e the gift of Internet access at their schools, and use it fairly regularly, will reveal answers to my questions and help me to understand how they are currently using Web 2.0 in both personal and professional ways.
-This ty Indeed information from this research would be invaluable to me as an Information and Communication Technology (ICT) curriculum officer in the Ministry of Education, in light of planning future professional development programmes and in providing support to teachers in more effective ways.
+Indeed information from this research would be invaluable to me as an Information and Communication Technology (ICT) curriculum officer in the Ministry of Education, in light of planning future professional development programmes and in providing support to teachers in more effective ways.
 Is it any wonder that so many of our planned programmes for teachers fail as we neglect their needs and ignore their voices?
 It is my hope that this research could allow teachers to speak more openly than they have in the past and to have the freedom to express their views, whether or not I agree with them.

 Research Questions